 Caution Spilled gasoline containing alcohol can harm your motorcycle.
 Alcohol can damage painted surfaces.
 Be careful not to spill any fluid when filling the fuel tank.
 Wipe spilled gasoline up immedi· ately. |

-Radiator / cooling fan motor removal and
+Radiator reservoir tank removal and

 installation